-On translating Central-Asian literature: Interview with three translators
+On translating Central-Asian literature

 In recent years, a significant number of Kazakh writers have been translated into English.
 At the request of the Kazakh PEN club, British translators Simon Hollingsworth and Simon Geoghegan translated three classic Kazakh authors, Mukhtar Auezov, Herold Belger and Oralkhan Bokeev.
 American translator Shelley Fairweather-Vega initiated another project, introducing contemporary women writers from Kazakhstan in an online literary magazine devoted to world literature.
 I interviewed these three translators about the particularities of translating Central-Asian literature, including issues such as accuracy, source language vs. pivot language, and cultural diplomacy.

 Zaure Batayeva: Simon Hollingsworth, Simon Geoghegan and Shelley Fairweather-Vega, you have all been working as translators for many years.
 Can you tell us more about your reasons for going into the field of translation, and specifically literary translation?